insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-03-processflow-app.md

 d.
 Tags : Used  providing specific tags to the attribute.
 e.
 Namespace Prefix : Prefix could be added for this attribute while working with namespaces.
 f.
 Attribute Scope : Select the Scope - Organization Level or ProcessFlow Level.
-This is a mandatory field select as per your business requirement.Attributes with scope `Organization` will be added at the Organization level whereas Attributes with scope `Local` will be added at the processflow level.
+This is a mandatory field select as per your business requirement.
+Attributes with scope `Organization` will be added at the Organization level whereas Attributes with scope `Local` will be added at the processflow level.
 g.
-Attribute Property: This section has 3 checkboxes - Primary, Required, Attribute.
+Attribute Property : This section has 3 checkboxes - Primary, Required, Attribute.
    * Primary : For allotting this attribute as the Primary Key.
    * Required : For making this attribute mandatory for the mapping purpose.
-   * Attribute :To add attribute in the XSLT
+   * Attribute : To add attribute in the XSLT
 **Only one Attribute can be set as `Primary Attribute` within a Schema.**